Ann-Anahit/p5-advanced-frontend/README.md

 * Onboarding: Discovering what the site is about, how to sign up, and what benefits it offers.
 * Exploration: Browsing available events to understand what’s available.
 * Registration: Creating an account and setting up a profile.
-* Initial Engagement: Finding and joining a first event.
+* Initial Engagement: Finding and joining a first event and a first post.

 #### Returning User

 A returning user is someone who has visited the site before but isn't necessarily a frequent user.
 Their story might involve:

-* Re-engagement: Logging in to see new events or updates from previously joined events.
+* Re-engagement: Logging in to see new events or updates from previously joined events and posts.
 * Profile Management: Updating personal information or preferences.
-* Event Participation: RSVPing to upcoming events or managing existing event participation.
+* Follow the other users and see the upcoming events.
-* Write messages with other User
+* Read the posts, comment, like and dislike the posts.

 #### Frequent User